Diggin' It: Downtown Garden Escapes

 Before you go, you may want to stop by the nearby Ninth Street Espresso; their coffee is some of the best in the neighborhood.
 And while the location itself is sunlit and cozy, a to-go cup would be a perfect way to enjoy a few quiet hours at 6 & B.

 Once Reiver entered the picture, things changed.
-Reiver took it upon himself to clean the lot up and began planting grass, trees and shrubbery.
+Reiver took it upon himself to clean the lot and began planting grass, trees and shrubbery.
 He then adorned his burgeoning garden with sculptures from his private collection.
-The effective atmosphere is magical and whimsical.
-You’ll want to stay for hours.
-And if you do, make sure you drop by McNally Jackson first and grab a book.
-With a location in Williamsburg and another on the way in downtown Brooklyn, McNally certainly seems to have grown into New York’s favorite independent bookstore.
+The effective atmosphere is magical and well worth protecting and preserving for generations to come.
+There is even a limited-run of merch dedicated to the cause with 100 percent of proceeds going towards saving the garden.

 No other outdoor space in downtown New York contains so much history.
 The Washington Square Arch is one of the more iconic NYC images.
 Created in 1889, the arch celebrated the centennial anniversary of the inauguration of George Washington and continued its political association by becoming a frequented spot for protests and marches occurring in the park.
 Notably, the women’s suffragette movement marched the park in the 1910s and Barack Obama famously delivered a crucial speech in the park during his historic 2007 campaign.
 Of course, the park is also known for its musical associations having been a hub for beat poets and folk singers of the ’60s.
 Both Buddy Holly and Bob Dylan lived near the park and were known to perform there frequently.
 Today, you’ll still find musicians performing—as well as a lot of people watching.
 And if you have a dog, make sure to stop by the dog park; it’s one of the city’s best.